misheska/misheska.github.com/source/_posts/2013-08-06-getting-started-writing-chef-cookbooks-the-berkshelf-way-part3.markdown

     $ kitchen list
     Instance           Driver   Provisioner  Last Action
-    default-centos-64  Vagrant  Chef Solo    Set Up
+    default-centos-64  Vagrant  Chef Solo    Converged

-If the run succeeded, it should display `Set Up` in the `Last Action` field.
+If the run succeeded, it should display `Converged` in the `Last Action` field.

 The Test Kitchen equivalent of the `vagrant ssh` command is `kitchen login`.
 Since Test Kitchen supports multiple instances, you will need to pass in